Maine State Route 191: Route description

 The road begins at SR 189 in Lubec.
-The route heads south, then west, passing near Haycock Harbor, Moose Cove, Sandy Cove, and Money Cove along Machias Bay.
+The route heads south, then west, passing near Haycock Harbor, Moose Cove, Sandy Cove, and Money Cove along the Gulf of Maine.
 SR 191 then enters Cutler, providing a ferry to Machias Seal Island and passes by the Cutler Naval Station.
-Entering the town of Machias, SR 191 turns north and runs along the Machias River to US 1 where it runs southwest concurrently with it.
+Entering the town of East Machias, SR 191 turns north and runs along the East Machias River to US 1 where it runs southwest concurrently with it.
 After 0.09 mi concurrent with US 1, SR 191 branches off and heads to the northeast.
-It then crosses a river flowing into the Hadley Lake.
+It then crosses the East Machias River.
 In Cathance Township (formerly Plantation No. 14), SR 191 meets SR 86.
 This is SR 86's western terminus.
-As SR 191 continues north, it runs along Lake Cathance in Meddybemps.
+As SR 191 continues north, it runs along Lake Cathance in Cooper.
 Notably, in Cooper, SR 191 heads due east just below the 45 degree North parallel, possibly due to concerns in the 19th century that the Canada–United States border would be set there, as it is in New York and Vermont.
-Then SR 191 branches off of SR 214.
+Then SR 191 branches off of SR 214 in Meddybemps.
 This is SR 214's western terminus.
 SR 191 then runs along the Meddybemps Lake.
 As it enters Baring Plantation, SR 191 has its northern terminus at US 1 and SR 9.